bwackwat/libjaypea/README.md

 * Developed and tested on CentOS 7. ```bin/build.sh``` just uses clang++...
 * ```etc/``` contains files for these programs that might be shared.
 * ```bin/build.sh``` builds all examples/programs.

+## TODO

+* Create encrypted subclasses of the tcp-event-server, using the symmetric key encryption from comd and the public-private key encryption from SSL.
+* Implement the encrypted subclasses into modern-web-monad and comd.